dominiquegarmier/notion-graph/README.md

 #### Parser

-First you will need to parse your Notion Notes, this will generate a file `notion_graph/data/data.json` containing then graph nodes and edges for the frontend to plot in the second step.
+First you will need to parse your Notion Notes, this will generate a file `api/data/data.json` containing then graph nodes and edges for the frontend to plot in the second step.
 For this run the command:

 ```
-python -m notion_graph parse
+python -m api parse
 ```

 #### Frontend